Inside London’s secret urban gardens

 This beautiful roof garden is a sanctuary of calm, set against the backdrop of a bustling city.
 It reflects motifs from Islamic architectural heritage and draws on the traditions of Muslim civilisations that have inspired outstanding buildings around the globe for centuries.
 The chaharbagh (four-part garden), delineated by a central fountain, draws inspiration from the Qur’anic imagery of the Garden of Paradise.
 It combines granite and greenery with geometry, symbolism and the sound and flow of water in a serene, sheltered yet welcoming open garden.

-The RHS is committed to ‘being more urban’ and helping those living and working in cities to enjoy gardening, whether by visiting an open space, cultivating a window box or greening up their back garden or balcony.
-London Parks and Gardens support and protect city green spaces throughout the year.
+The RHS is committed to being more urban and helping those living and working in cities to enjoy gardening, whether by visiting an open space, cultivating a window box or greening up their back garden or balcony.
+London Parks and Gardens support and protect city green spaces throughout the year and profits from the weekend are being shared with participating community gardens.